jtzelnik/CSCI611_Jacob_Celniker/assignment_4/assignment_4/README.txt

-##### CNN NOTEBOOK FOR VISUALIZING CONVOLUTION
+##### Notebook for Style Transfer from Artworks to a Photograph

 instructions- -
-Install pytorch and numpy in python environment and click play!
+Install pytorch, numpy, matplotlib, torch, requests, and torchvision in python environment and click play!

 ##RECOMMENDED##
 create jupyter kernel in a local python virtual environment.